thoth-station/jupyterlab-requirements/README.md

 ## Usage

-jupyter-nbrequirements extension for JupyterLab can be easily used directly from the notebook in JupyterLab.
+jupyter-nbrequirements extension for JupyterLab can be easily used from the notebook in JupyterLab.

 ### Extension Button